Skip to Content

 One of my favourite things about cruising on Iona was the amazing inside cabin we had, it was small but perhaps one of my favourite cruise ship cabins.

-I loved the decor, it was incredibly well designed, bright and airy and the bathroom although small was great.
+I loved the decor.
+It was incredibly well designed, bright and airy and the bathroom – although small was great.

-I knew that my cabin on Ventura wouldn’t have the same design or look as new as the cabins on Iona.
-Cruise ship cabins are one of the areas of cruise ships that seem to date quite fast, I’m not sure if it’s because of the number of cabins but it isn’t easy for a cruise line to just update 1500 cabins.
+Cruise ship cabins are one of the areas of cruise ships that seem to date quite fast.
+I’m not sure if it’s because of the number of cabins but it certainly isn’t easy for a cruise line to just update 1500 cabins.

 The main priorities for me when it comes to cruise ship cabins are, is it clean, is there enough storage and will I have a good nights sleep here?